AeroFlorian/netconf-parser/README.md

 # Loading log file
-You can either paste the entire content of the log file in the upper right text box Or use the load button which will open a dialog box
+You can either paste the entire content of the log file in the upper right text box Or use the load button which will open a dialog box Now you can also drag and drop your file over the window, it will be parsed directly.
+Path of the file will be displayed as the window title

 # Parsing log file
 After loading the log file, you will have it pasted in the upper right text box